 How many Students are the maximum allowed per class?
 18

 What is the Perspective of The Classical Historian?
-The perspective of our course materials and our teachers is Judeo-Christian, Greco-Roman, without promoting one particular religion.
+The perspective of our course materials and our teachers is a traditional Western perspective, Judeo-Christian, Greco-Roman, classical approach, without promoting one particular religion.
 The most succinct explanation of what this means is found in the Bill of Rights, the first ten amendments to the U.S. Constitution.
 The Classical Historian aims to teach liberty and to teach our students to be self-governing.
 In order to do this, students need to know the past, understand the tools to analyze historical events, and be capable of expressing these ideas in conversation and debate.
 Our courses are open to people of all faiths, including students from home school, private school, and public charter schools.
+The curriculum is used in public schools, as well as private and home schools.
 To read more on the perspective of The Classical Historian, go to the Mission Statement of The Classical Historian, or also to Mr. De Gree's book, Classical Education in History.
-For even more information on Mr. De Gree, Adam De Gree, and Tessa De Gree, the principal teacher of 2018-2019 courses, go to this link: About Us.
-Also, you may ask other home school publishers their opinion of him.
-For testimonials of Mr. De Gree's students, parents, and colleagues, click below.
-Go to our Testimonial page for testimonials of Classical Historian games and curriculum.
+For information about our teachers, Adam and Tessa De Gree, click here.